priyadi/roundcube-converse.js-xmpp-plugin/README.md

 * Plaintext auth in BOSH
 * (optional) BOSH proxy in web server, to avoid crossdomain issues

+Currently the BOSH endpoint is hardcoded at '/http-bind'.
+This will be made configurable later.

 Installation
 ------------
 * cd your_roundcube_dir/plugins